ardanlabs/gotraining/topics/concurrency/goroutines/README.md

 ## Goroutines

-Goroutines are functions that are created and scheduled to be run independently.
-Goroutines are multiplexed against a shared thread that is owned by logical processor.
-The scheduler is responsible for the management and execution of goroutines.
+Goroutines are functions that are created and scheduled to be run independently by the Go scheduler.
+The Go scheduler is responsible for the management and execution of goroutines.

 ## Notes

 * Goroutines are functions that are scheduled to run independently.
-* The scheduler uses a logical processor that owns an OS thread and goroutine run queue.
 * We must always maintain an account of running goroutines and shutdown cleanly.
 * Concurrency is not parallelism.
 	* Concurrency is about dealing with lots of things at once.